tobiasbriones/blog/mathswe/eng/automation/platform/ops/text/text-ops-_-new-add-pr-command-2024-03-23/index.md

 The constant implementations and innovations are getting MathSwe Text closer to production to keep enriching the quality math products portfolio.

+## Communication from Technical Development to Engineering Results

+I've ascertained how to communicate technical work, like commits, as a cohesive whole so engineering efforts fully scale from technical to product results.
+In this case, from GitHub to MSW Engineer blogs with concise updates.

+It's crucial to recall that in MathSwe, **everything is a function**.
+A paragraph, an image, a table, an article, **a commit or PR message**, engineering itself, etc., are all a function.
+So, this can be trivially composed to create the highest quality content via the DSL.

+For example, I can bring my technical work (from a development context on GitHub) to a high-level publication (in MSW Engineer with domain engineering context).
+Working with a formal DSL means **the system automatically understands the semantics to automate the workflow**.

+Therefore, **work is *continuous***.
+When I write good commit messages, high-level PRs containing those commits, and *semantic branches*[^1] I can scale that primitive/technical system to a greater cohesive whole with domain abstractions.
+The system is engineered to work for the domain.

+[^1]: Semantic branch names instead of banal ticket IDs, or others which are an
+    implementation detail, side effects, or workarounds

+Commit and PR messages are **nano-articles** or functions, like anything else.
+Therefore, *I'm automatically writing a blog when I commit or merge anything*, even when they're deep technical areas.
+That enables my communication skills to show and *prove* my work.

+Connecting primitive work efficiently to the next abstraction level (e.g., from commits to PRs and then to blog updates) relativizes them, which results in a high ROI, provided the system keeps the functional principles.
+That is, if we first invest in quality and concise work (e.g., good PRs, well-designed commits, etc.) and create relations among those functions, then we can get the most out of our work by the advanced inference capabilities of our system.